How to Make an Ulster Fry

 - When you have removed the bacon, turn up the heat under the frying pan.
 The oil/grease needs to be pretty hot before you add the breads.
 Otherwise, they will soak up the grease rather than crisp up on the outside.

 - Fry the potato farl and half soda farl for two or three minutes until golden and crisp on both sides.
-Remove to the holding dish with the meats.
+Move to the holding dish with the meats.

 - Cut the tomato in half and carefully remove the stalk from the mushrooms.